 At the start of an investment or before a venture capitalist decides on whether to invest in a startup or not, her/she determines an exit point and sets a target that is profitable.
-This profit target is usually expressed as a return percentage and is set to avoid allowing emotions interfere with the business.
-On the other opposite end of exit target, we have a stop loss point.
+This profit target is usually expressed as a return percentage and is set to avoid allowing emotions to interfere with the business.
+On the other opposite end of the exit target, we have a stop-loss point.
 This is a point where a venture capitalist has recorded an already predetermined amount of loss and he exits the investment to avoid recording further losses.
 Venture capitalists use chart patterns to set their exit target and look out for triangles and head & shoulders pattern that simplifies the identification of these points.

 Due to the current decline in economic conditions, venture capitalists are under a large amount of pressure from different constituencies.
 General partners within venture capital firms are in search of early hints of possible risks within a portfolio.
-Limited partners, on another hand, are searching for transparency of information and more meaningful information from company’s updates.
+Limited partners, on another hand, are searching for transparency of information and more meaningful information from the company’s updates.
 As a result of current challenges in economic conditions, portfolio companies are in need of greater levels of assistance.
 This has resulted in an increase in the amount of effort and resources a lot of venture capital firms spend in providing support and assistance to their portfolio companies so as to generate maximum returns on their investment and also limit the effects of the loss generated by underperforming portfolio companies.

-- Portfolio management illustrates the process investors and venture capitalists use in making decisions, analyzing information and committing resources to protect and increase the value of their investments.
+- Portfolio management illustrates the process investors and venture capitalists use in making decisions, analyzing information, and committing resources to protect and increase the value of their investments.

 - In the venture capital industry, proper market research skills and real-time oversight are overly consequential to an investment potential suited perfectly for a modern venture capitalist.

-- While technological growth, economic growth and job creation are important to a venture capitalist, generating maximum returns from portfolio companies remains the highest ideal.
+- While technological growth, economic growth, and job creation are important to a venture capitalist, generating maximum returns from portfolio companies remains the highest ideal.

 - Both venture capitalists and their portfolio companies have exit strategies at the start of the investment to reduce the impacts of any loss.

-- Exit targets are profit or loss targets set by venture capitalists to avoid allowing emotions interfere with the business.
+- Exit targets are profit or loss targets set by venture capitalists to avoid allowing emotions to interfere with the business.